mw572/PracticalMachineLearning/writeup.md

 [1] B A B A A E D B A A B C B A E E A B B B
 Levels: A B C D E
 ```
+Here we see the predicted classes of the test data set.

 ---